dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 source projects over a period of 3 summer months ("flip bits, not burgers").
-Aside from the stipend, one of the most important features of the program is that students are paired with mentors, who are typically experienced developers from the project to which the student contributes.
+Aside from the stipend, one of the most important features of the program is that students are paired with mentors, who are typically experienced developers from the project to which the student is contributing.
 The mentor guides the student to work productively within the community, and helps the student avoid obstacles and pitfalls.
 The program is global - students and mentors may be located anywhere where they have an internet connection (except for countries affected by US